AditiBelle/CS330Swift/README.md

 ## __FUNCTIONS__:

-What are the scoping rules in your language (visibility and lifetime of variables before, during and after code blocks)?
-Are side-effects possible?
-Are there guard rails against side-effects?
-Where are local variable values stored? (on the stack?
-On the heap?)
-Are there any other aspects of functions in your language that aren't specifically asked about here, but that are important to know in order to write one?
-What are they? (e.g. dynamic vs static scope) (still answering)

 In order to declare a function in Swift, you must include a keyword that is used to declare the function, a name for the function itself, parameters, and the return value.
                   `func = NameofFunction(parameters) -> returnType {
                   }` [8]